 Ayurveda: A Life of Balance by Maya Tiwari is an essential guide for students of Ayurveda, a sister practice to yoga, which aims to teach the knowledge of life.
 Tiwari first asks the reader to understand their own unique dosha—or constitution—then guides toward appropriate Ayurvedic nutritional therapies and rituals to bring the body back into balance.
 This highly regarded Ayurvedic practitioner teaches from a place of wisdom, sharing her knowledge through the lens of her past personal journey with cancer.

 Be Radical, Eat Traditional by Sarah Kate Benjamin and Summer Ashley Singletary offers a fresh take on herbal medicine by two of herbalism’s rising stars.
 Their approachable and delicious recipes serve as a starting point; what they really do is entice readers to consider a more holistic, intentional lifestyle.
-Their book is an indispensable tool for those just starting to bring their healing journey into the kitchen, and their blog—The Great Kosmic Kitchen—keeps you current on their plant-inspired musings and their modern takes on traditional remedies.
-Call us biased, but we’ve been lucky enough to work alongside Summer here at TM since 2014.
+Their book is an indispensable tool for those just starting to bring their wellness journey into the kitchen, and their blog—The Kosmic Kitchen—keeps you current on their plant-inspired musings and their modern takes on traditional remedies.

 Healing with Whole Foods: Asian Traditions and Modern Nutrition by Paul Pitchford is a comprehensive guide on both traditional foods and herbs from a TCM perspective.
 Pitchford reminds us to start by understanding the elements and how our body naturally interacts with them while we are in or out of balance.
 If you’re running hot, cold, damp, or dry, you may need different forms of nourishment.
 And by understanding the five tastes, we can do more than just satiate hunger; we can nourish, balance, and heal.